Joe Dirt 2: Beautiful Loser: Release

 The film premiered on Crackle on July 16, 2015.
 In the first five days the film had been viewed one million times and had amassed over 2 million views by August 4, 2015, making it the most viewed original movie on Crackle.
 Based on average ticket price, Sony claims the viewership numbers are equal to a theatrical box office take of $16 million.
 Joe Dirt 2: Beautiful Loser was released on DVD and Blu-ray on January 5, 2016.

 Reception

-Joe Dirt 2: Beautiful Loser received negative reviews from critics.
+Like its predecessor, Joe Dirt 2: Beautiful Loser received negative reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 10% rating based on 10 reviews, with an average rating of 2.5 out of 10.